 Members of the group immediately started writing checks, donating cash, and pledging their support toward acquiring the pitching machine.
 In addition to the 220 Quarterback Club, other Rattler supporters (local and out of town) , upon hearing about the project, made generous donations.
 With the $1,400 needed to purchase the pitching machine and the $800 for the water extraction system, a check for $2,200 was presented to Coach Wiggins and when the items arrived, the group was invited to the softball field for a demonstration of the pitching machine.
 This same kind of support from the group continues.

-During the past six years, the 220 Quarterback Club has contributed over $50,000 to the FAMU Athletic Program (Football, Women's Basketball, Men's Basketball, Baseball, Softball, Track), the 2013, 2014-15 FAMU DRS Championship Girls Basketball Team, and the FAMU Band Wind Ensemble for its 2015 trip to New York (Carnegie Hall Performance).
+During the past ten years, the 220 Quarterback Club has contributed over $100,000 to the FAMU Athletic Program (Football, Women's Basketball, Men's Basketball, Baseball, Softball, Track), the 2013, 2014-15 FAMU DRS Championship Girls Basketball Team, the FAMU Band Wind Ensemble for its 2015 trip to New York (Carnegie Hall Performance), and donations for summer classes for football players and most recently in 2019 $50,000+ to set up a nutrition program for athletes--particularly football.

 In addition to presentations by and to the coaches, athletic-related administrators and outstanding Rattlers who made significant contributions (monetary and/or services including past athletes, coaches, presidents, writers, etc.) to the FAMU Athletic Program over the years are invited to speak to the group.